-We have funded our operations from inception through June 30, 2018 primarily through the sale of shares of our common stock in our initial public offering and, prior to that, through the private placement of our preferred stock and the incurrence of debt.
-As of June 30, 2018, we had received net cash proceeds of \$92.7 million from our initial public offering, \$56.7 million from sales of our preferred stock, and \$13.5 million in net proceeds from convertible notes payable.
+We have funded our operations from inception through September 30, 2018 primarily through the sale of shares of our common stock in our initial public offering and, prior to that, through the private placement of our preferred stock and the incurrence of debt.
+As of September 30, 2018, we had received net cash proceeds of \$92.7 million from our initial public offering, \$56.7 million from sales of our preferred stock, and \$13.5 million in net proceeds from convertible notes payable.
 Additionally, in May 2017 we incurred \$10.0 million of debt under our loan and security agreement with Solar Capital Ltd. and Silicon Valley Bank.
-As of June 30, 2018, we had cash and restricted cash of \$101.0 million.
+As of September 30, 2018, we had cash and restricted cash of \$95.5 million.

-We expect to reduce expenditures in the near future as we scale back our commercial infrastructure to extend our cash runway.
+We expect to increase expenditures in the near future to support our operations and address the deficiencies identified in the Complete Response Letter.
 We believe our existing unrestricted cash is sufficient to fund our operations through at least the next 12 months from the date of this quarterly report.
-We expect to bear significant costs and expenses in the future as we develop our product candidates and prepare for and, if approved, commence U.S. commercialization of our product candidates, including Furoscix, and as we continue to make substantial expenditures on research and development, including to increase our manufacturing capacity and for conducting clinical trials of our product candidates.
+We expect to bear significant costs and expenses in the future as we develop our product candidates and advance them towards regulatory approval, including resubmitting the NDA for Furoscix, and as we prepare for and, if approved, commence U.S. commercialization of our product candidates, including Furoscix, and continue to make substantial expenditures on research and development, including to increase our manufacturing capacity and for conducting clinical trials of our product candidates.
 Additionally, we will incur additional costs as a result of operating as a public company.
 Our future capital requirements will depend on many factors, including:

-- our efforts to resolve the deficiencies with Furoscix identified in the Complete Response Letter; - the potential FDA approval of Furoscix; - the costs and expenses of establishing our U.S. sales and marketing infrastructure; - the degree of success we experience in commercializing Furoscix, if approved; - the revenue generated by sales of Furoscix, if approved and other products that may be approved; - the pricing and reimbursement of Furoscix, if approved and of other product candidates that may be approved; - the costs, timing and outcomes of clinical trials and regulatory reviews associated with our product candidates; - the costs and timing of developing variations of our sc2Wear Infusor and, if necessary, obtaining FDA approval of such variations; - the emergence of competing or complementary technological developments; - the extent to which Furoscix, if approved, is adopted by the healthcare community; - the number and types of future products we develop and commercialize; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual propertyrelated claims; and - the extent and scope of our general and administrative expenses.
+- our efforts to resolve the deficiencies with Furoscix, including as we attempt to address those identified in the Complete Response Letter; - the costs of device-related research and development efforts, including conducting validation studies to support our NDA resubmission; - the potential FDA approval of Furoscix; - the costs and expenses of establishing our U.S. sales and marketing infrastructure; - the degree of success we experience in commercializing Furoscix, if approved; - the revenue generated by sales of Furoscix, if approved and other products that may be approved; - the pricing and reimbursement of Furoscix, if approved and of other product candidates that may be approved; - the costs, timing and outcomes of clinical trials and regulatory reviews associated with our product candidates; - the costs and timing of developing variations of our sc2Wear Infusor and, if necessary, obtaining FDA approval of such variations; - · the emergence of competing or complementary technological developments; - the extent to which Furoscix, if approved, is adopted by the healthcare community; - the number and types of future products we develop and commercialize; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual propertyrelated claims; and - the extent and scope of our general and administrative expenses.